isomerpages/isomerpages-govtech/media/technews/_posts/2020-06-22-navigating-a-post-circuit-breaker-singapore.md

 Singapore’s transition into a “Safe Nation”, however, depends upon successfully containing any subsequent waves of COVID-19 in the community.
 In other words, though the circuit breaker period may be over, it’s no excuse to let our guard down.
 Practices that support public health such as safe distancing, mask-wearing and even remote work should still be maintained for the time being—and accepted as part and parcel of our new normal.

-Within a short matter of months, developments like [TraceTogether](https://www.tracetogether.gov.sg)and [SafeEntry](https://www.safeentry.gov.sg/) have shown the potential of data-driven technology in helping us adjust to the changes brought about in our daily lives by COVID-19.
+Within a short matter of months, developments like [TraceTogether](https://www.tracetogether.gov.sg) and [SafeEntry](https://www.safeentry.gov.sg/) have shown the potential of data-driven technology in helping us adjust to the changes brought about in our daily lives by COVID-19.
 To showcase some of these other data-driven solutions, the Government Technology Agency (GovTech) invited developers from three different projects onto a [webinar](https:/www.meetup.com/STACK-X-by-GovTech-Singapore/events/270783287/) 28 May 2020 to discuss how their solutions address the challenges that could arise as Singapore safely reopens.

 ### *Staying vigilant*

 Temperature screening stations have become a regular sight at public spots across Singapore.
 Though these systems can automatically take body temperatures, dedicated staff must still be deployed to analyse the temperature readings and take action if needed.
 Many smaller companies and organisations, however, cannot afford to delegate temperature screening due to manpower limitations.
-In addition, current temperature screening systems have been described as inefficient, even [causing long waiting times](https://www.straitstimes.com/singapore/coronavirus-long-queues-formed-at-suntec-city-and-raffles-place-on-first-day-of)and queues during their initial implementation.
+In addition, current temperature screening systems have been described as inefficient, even [causing long waiting times](https://www.straitstimes.com/singapore/coronavirus-long-queues-formed-at-suntec-city-and-raffles-place-on-first-day-of) and queues during their initial implementation.

 “When DORSCON Orange was first announced and temperature screening was implemented, building owners told us that they faced issues with manpower and screening efficiency,” said Mr Delon Leonard, an AI engineer from the video analytics team at the Data Science and Artificial Intelligence Division (DSAID) of GovTech.
 “To address these issues, we wanted to create a solution that could control entry across each screening station while minimising staff deployments.”